natasha0824inkf/apollo-webflow-lead-gen-engine/strategy/intent-scoring-setup.md

 # Apollo Intent Scoring Setup
-# xano-apollo-webflow-engine / XYZ
+# xano.io-apollo-webflow-engine / XYZ

 ---

-## What This Does
+## What This Engine Does

 Tells Apollo which pages on XYZ's site indicate strong buying intent.
 Visitors to high-intent pages get flagged automatically so the Xano